walterxie/TraceR/examples/Pipeline.md

 The input files for this pipeline are:

   - BEAST logs (tree logs) containing samples from the posterior,
   - and LPhy logs (tree logs) containing true values.

 The example log files are available to download from [here](https://github.com/LinguaPhylo/linguaPhylo.github.io/tree/master/covgtest).
-You need to extract them into the same working directory.
-For example, I set my working directory to `~/WorkSpace/TraceR/examples/covgtest/` in the example.
+You need to extract them into the same working directory, for example, using the Linux command `ls *.gz |xargs -n1 tar -xzf`.

+In this example, I set my working directory to `~/WorkSpace/TraceR/examples/covgtest/`.

 Then, check if all logs are ready.
 The files whose names satisfy with pattern `_([0-9]+).log` are BEAST 2 logs, ones with `_([0-9]+)_true.log` are LPhy simulation logs containing true values, and ones with `_([0-9]+)_true.trees` are true trees from LPhy’s simulation.
 Do the same to check true values and trees.
+But we do not need to procees any BEAST tree logs here.

 ``` r
 log.files = list.files(pattern = "_([0-9]+).log")